-As fully discussed in Note 10 to the financial statements, on January 24, 2012, the Supreme Court (SC) rendered its decisions in favor of the government in two cases involving (a) the ownership of certain sequestered shares of UCPB by the Presidential Commission on Good Government (PCGG); and, (b) the ownership over the CIIF Oil Mills Companies, the 14 CIIF holding companies and the shares of stock in San Miguel Corporation (SMC) held by the 14 CIIF Holding companies, together with all dividends declared, paid and issued thereon as well as any increments thereto arising from, but not limited to, exercise of pre-emptive rights.
+As fully discussed in Note 10 to the financial statements, on January 24, 2012, the Supreme Court (SC) rendered its decision in the case entitled Philippine Coconut Producers Federation, Inc., et. al vs. Republic, et. al., docketed as General Register (GR) Nos.
+177857-58 and 178193 in favor of the government involving (a) the ownership of certain sequestered shares of UCPB; and, (b) the ownership over the CIIF Oil Mills Companies, the 14 CIIF holding companies and the shares of stock in San Miguel Corporation (SMC) held by the 14 CIIF Holding companies, together with all dividends declared, paid and issued thereon as well as any increments thereto arising from, but not limited to, exercise of pre-emptive rights.
 Relative to the SC decisions, on May 18, 2015, the President of the Republic of the Philippines issued Executive Orders (EOs) regarding the inventory, reconveyance, utilization and privatization of coco levy assets.
-The EOs made reference to the SC decision stating that a majority of the sequestered shares of stock of the CIIF Oil Mills Companies, the CIIF Holding Companies, and the Converted SMC Series 1 Preferred Shares is owned by the Republic of the Philippines for the benefit of the coconut farmers and for the development of the coconut industry, thus making it a part of the coco levy assets.
+The EOs made reference to the SC decision stating that a majority of the sequestered shares of stock of the CIIF Oil Mills Companies, the CIIF Holding Companies, UCPB shares and the Converted SMC Series 1 Preferred Shares is owned by the Republic of the Philippines for the benefit of the coconut farmers and for the development of the coconut Industry, thus making it a part of the coco levy assets.

-On December 10, 2014, the SC issued a resolution directing that an entry of judgment be made for its January 24, 2012 Decision, which ordered the reconveyance of the CIIF Block of SMC shares to the Philippine Government, to be used exclusively for the benefit of coconut farmers and the development of the local coconut industry.
+On December 10, 2014, the SC issued a resolution directing that an entry of judgment be made for its January 24, 2012 Decision, which ordered the reconveyance of the ONE Block of SMC shares and the UCPB shares to the Philippine payer to be used exclusively for the benefit of coconut farmers and the development of the social coconut for industry.

-On June 30, 2015, the SC issued a temporary restraining order enjoining the implementation of the EOs but prior to such issuance, there was a transfer of fund at the Bureau of Treasury from the account "Presidential Commission on Good Government in trust for 14 CIIF Holding Companies" to "SAGF for Coco Levies" account.
+On June 30, 2015, the SC issued a temporary restraining order endining the implementation of the EOs but prior to such issuance, there was a transfer of fund at the Bureau of Treasury from the account "Presidential Compassion on Good Government in trust for 14 CIIF Holding Companies" to "Special Account in the General Fund for Cogos Levies" account.